-The Technical Standards, along with the Lenoir-Rhyne PA Program policies, procedures and process for the admission and education of PA students, inform and guide the decisions of the Lenoir-Rhyne PA Program faculty.
-All students of medicine, including PA students, must possess those intellectual, ethical, physical and emotional capabilities required to undertake the full curriculum and to achieve the levels of competence required by the faculty.
+The Technical Standards, along with the Lenoir-Rhyne Physician Assistant Studies program policies, procedures and process for the admission and education of PA students, inform and guide the decisions of the Lenoir-Rhyne PA Program faculty.
+View our technical standards.
+For questions regarding reasonable accommodations within the PA Program, contact: